 The list of steps builds the kind of image that the user wants.
 The specification file can easily be shared, and put under version control.

-would create a raw disk image file.
-The image is 4 gigabytes in size. mkpart
+create a raw disk image file.
+The image is 4 gigabytes in size.

 creates a partition, and mkfs